 No one has had a bigger impact on modern worship music than Darlene Zschech.
 At Hillsong Church Darlene crafted a sound, created a culture, and poured into a legacy that is still thriving a decade after she stepped down as Worship Pastor.
 Although she is best known as an anointed worship leader, award winning songwriter, and a brilliant singer, Darlene’s heart for Jesus – and people is what those close to her treasure most.
 Not immune to struggle, Darlene battled cancer and won and continues to shoulder an anointing that transformed the sound of worship as we know it.
 We recently caught up with Darlene to talk about her new record, raising up teams, keeping her voice in shape and so much more.
 Prepare to be inspired!

-[WM] Here I Am, Send Me is filled with great songs, gorgeous melodies, inspirational lyrics and outstanding vocal performances.
+[WM] Here I Am, Send Me (read our review) is filled with great songs, gorgeous melodies, inspirational lyrics and outstanding vocal performances.
 “You Are Great” is a gem from start to finish, and the bridge is as anthemic as it gets.
 When you declare “we stand in awe”, it is a really special

 moment in the song.
 What were you feeling when you wrote this section?

 [Darlene] Lots of people have gone through incredible challenges in life.
 We all hit them at one point or another.
 For me, it was cancer.
 There were no guarantees.
 I had a very nasty prognosis.
 But through it all I just found the presence and the person of Jesus to be so consistent, and so “in my face”, and so complete.
 People ask me, “Did you lose your faith?”
 But I can’t think of anything further from the truth of where I was.
 No, I just found another level of who my God is.
 Deep in me, it was the first thing that came out: No matter what happens, God’s Word is true; He is great, and He is greatly to be praised!
 Through the fire, this is just where we are going.
 God was so close through it all, and the least I could do was say, “God is great!”